skryv/external-documentation/docs/basics/1st-dossier-type.md

 ![Image](../_media/studio-new-dossier-type.png)

+Give your dossier type an identifier (key), name and description.

 ![Image](../_media/studio-new-dossier-type-popup.png)

-With this done, you can start configuring your workflos & forms!
+With this done, you can start configuring your forms and workflows!